Wearable Technology Through the Ages: A Comprehensive Timeline

 Health Tracking Capabilities: The Core of Smart Watches

 Today's smart watches are powerful health monitoring tools.
 They can track a wide range of health metrics.
-These include heart rate, blood oxygen levels, and even ECG readings.
-Some can detect falls and call for help in emergencies.
+These include:

-Sleep tracking has become more sophisticated.
-Modern smart watches can identify different sleep stages.
+Advanced sleep tracking is another key feature.
+Smart watches can now identify different sleep stages.
 They can detect issues like sleep apnea.
-This data can help users improve their sleep quality and overall health.
+This data helps users improve their sleep quality.

 Lifestyle and Fitness Enhancements in Modern Smart Watches